Azure/azure-sdk/_posts/client-lifetime-management.md

 # Thread-safe

-We guarantee that all client instance methods are thread-safe and independent of each other.
+We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures the recommendation of reusing client instances is always safe, even across threads.

 ``` C#
 var client = new SecretClient(new Uri("<secrets_endpoint>"), new DefaultAzureCredential());